-Once you are in the habit or writing anytime and anywhere, you are capable of crafting a story that won’t be dull and lifeless.
+Once you are in the habit of writing anytime and anywhere, you are capable of crafting a story that won’t be dull and lifeless.

-Your truth will resonate and amplify the thematic purpose of your story, so when it comes to ‘selling’ your story, you will know who your readers / audience are, be fully focused on reaching your target audience.
+Your truth will resonate and amplify the thematic purpose of your story, so when it comes to ‘selling’ your story, you will know who your readers/audience are, and be fully focused on reaching your target audience.

 Every story you tell is ultimately your own story.
 It doesn’t have to reflect the direct autobiographical chronology of your life, but it will always reflect what you know to be true.

 Writing isn’t about making money, getting famous, getting dates, getting laid, or making friends.
 In the end, it’s about enriching the lives of those who will read your work, and enriching your own life, as well.
 Stephen King

 Writing a story is not only what you have to say, but how you say it, and should entice your audience heart-and-soul into its fictional reality, hold their involvement and suspend disbelief until the very last word, and result in a meaningful and rewarding experience.

 Begin writing your story by writing.
 It’s as simple and complicated as that.
 Allow yourself the luxury of becoming a slave to your emotions, the freedom of expressing yourself without restraint, and the joy of creating a story that is uniquely you.